labeattie/testpreviewsite/_posts/2022-01-24-thoughts-on-fi-pt1.md

 $$n = \frac{ln(Fi/A+1)}{ln(1-i)}$$

-So as an example, Years to FI with a 40% savings rate and a 5% real return would get plugged into that final equation like so:
+So as an example, a 40% savings rate and a 5% real return would get plugged into that final equation like so:

 $$\frac{ln(25(1-40\%)*5\%/40\%+1)}{ln(1-5\%)} = 21.6yrs$$